Ultralight Backpacking Tips: 11 Practical Ways to Shave Weight

 1. Focus on Items with Multiple Uses

 Take a look at every item in your backpack and make sure you know how to maximize their uses.
-Many items you carry on backpacking trips can have more than one function.
+Many items you carry on backpacking trips can have more than one function, which allows you to reduce the amount of gear you really need.
+Here are some examples of multi-use backpacking gear.

-• A cooking pot can be used as a bowl
+• Cooking Pot: can be used as a bowl or to collect water

-• A sleeping bag stuff sack can double as a pillow once you stuff your puffy jacket into it
+• Sleeping bag stuff sack: can double as a pillow once you stuff your puffy jacket and other clothes into it

-• A bandana can cool you down on hot days, provide shade, or serve as a coffee filter.
-In an emergency, it can also be used as a makeshift tourniquet
+• Bandana or Buff: can cool you down on hot days, provide skin coverage, or serve as a coffee filter.
+In an emergency, a bandana can also be used as a makeshift tourniquet

 When prepping for a trip, try to switch out super specific items with multi-purpose items wherever possible.

-Do you really need a coffee mug AND a separate cup for beverages?
-Lay out all of your gear before packing it up and check to see if you can eliminate at least 1-2 items that are duplicates or unnecessary.
+Do you really need three heavy camera lens or bulky camp chair?
+Lay out all of your gear before packing it up and check to see if you can eliminate any items that are duplicates or unnecessary.

 After each backpacking trip, create a list of everything in your pack that you didn’t use.
-If an item keeps reappearing on this list, CUT IT.
+If an item keeps reappearing on this list, cut it from your packing list.
+You can check out my 3-day backpacking packing checklist that has a PDF version you can download for easy reference.

 With that being said, first aid and emergency equipment like a GPS satellite communicator are essential and an exception to this ‘cut it’ rule.
 You can, however, make sure that your first aid kit is not overkill.
 Learn more about building your backpacking first aid kit in this post.